ThisIsDemetrio/toDoApp-fastAPI/README.md

 ### Environment variables

 Environment variables included in the `.env` file will be used inside the application.
-This file is excluded from source control, so you want to create it at root folder (at the same level of `main.py`), with the same structure of `default.env`.
+This file is excluded from source control, so you want to create it in the root folder (at the same level as `main.py`), with the same structure as `default.env`.

-You can also locally use a `local.env` file, as an alternative of `.env`.
+You can also locally use a `local.env` file, as an alternative to `.env`.
 It is also excluded from git.

-The list of necessary environment variables are the following:
+The list of necessary environment variables is the following:
-* **DEBUG**: whether if FastAPI should start in debug mode or not
+* **DEBUG**: whether FastAPI should start in debug mode or not
   * default: _false_
 * **LOG_LEVEL**: from which level log will be printed out
   * default: _INFO_